 My name is Sadie and I live in Chattanooga, TN.
-My husband, Zach, and I are working professionals and parents of two awesome daughters, ages 1 and 4.
+My husband, Zach, and I are working professionals and parents of three awesome kids.

 It makes no sense to use a milk container for about 2 weeks when it is made out of a material that will last for hundreds of years!
 Recycling is not the best fix because plastic can only be recycled a few times before it heads to the landfill (or worse, the ocean!).
 The best fix is not to use the plastic in the first place.

-Beyond plastic, there is are still good reasons to avoid single-use items made out of paper, glass, and metal.
+Beyond plastic, there is are also good reasons to avoid single-use items made out of paper, glass, and metal.
 Yes, they are recyclable.
 Paper fibers can be recycled multiple times and glass and metals can be recycled infinitely.
 However, all of the destruction of the earth to get raw materials, energy consumption, and use of unsafe chemicals to create an object that quickly becomes trash does not make sense.
-This is why we advocate not only being plastic free, but also zero waste.
+This is why we advocate not only being plastic free, but also zero waste as much as possible.

-This blog is to show our family’s journey towards a zero waste, considerate lifestyle.
-It is also to share the resources we’ve found in Chattanooga to help other Chattanoogans who are are also trying to take better care of our earth, health, and neighbors.
+This blog is to show our family’s journey towards a zero-waste, considerate lifestyle.
+It is also to share the resources we’ve found in Chattanooga to help other Chattanoogans who are are also trying to take better care of our earth, their health, and our neighbors.